starvagrant/toh/markdown/thenumerologistcantstopthebees.md

 * The humor should come from the ridiculousness of the sitation.
 Particularly the constant arrival of bees that shouldn't get there.
 * Remember some lines: **Scientists are too conservative, unable to see true patterns**
 * Also, **Can you imagine knowing your profit at any given second, in advance?** This would involve describing the nonlinear equations of business.
+* More lines: **"Are we going to have a meeting in a dungeon?"
+Numerlogist: "I'm afraid not, mathematically interesting as it might be.**
+* We're all powerless before innovation
+* Doesn't it seem weird that the best way to do things is through a consultant no one can understand?
+I mean the proposal may be correct, but you'd just like to know why?
+* What happens when it fails.
+Who do we consult when the consultant needs consulting?
 **End Notes**

 Ok, I'm looking to create my own computer projects and work on the ideas in my novel.